dennybiasiolli/reveal.js/slides/rust-rocket/intro-02.md

 > By ensuring that you write as little code as possible to accomplish your task.

-> Allows you to focus on the fun parts of writing web applications.
+> Allows you to focus on the "fun" parts of writing web applications.

 <aside class="notes">